IBM/janusgraph-operator/articles/level-1-janusgraph.md

 * Deploy Cassandra as back-end storage.
 * Create a JanusGraph image that runs well in OpenShift, not just Kubernetes.
 * Deploy a JanusGraph operator to an OpenShift cluster.
-* Scale a JanusGraph instance up or down by modifying and applying the Custom Resource (CR) to an OpenShift cluster.
+* Scale a JanusGraph instance up or down by modifying and applying the custom resource (CR) to an OpenShift cluster.

 _**Note:** Cassandra deployment is not part of this tutorial.
 We assume that Cassandra is already available, whether its deployed from operator hub or as a stand-alone deployment._